olegabu/nsd-commercial-paper/DEPLOYMENTv2.md

 	`./main-register-org $ORG2 $IP2`
 	`./main-register-org $ORG3 $IP3`

-The the members starts the network on their nodes:
+Then the members start the network on their nodes:

 4. Sberbank:
 	`./org-start-node.sh`